Sleep Apnea and Blood Pressure

 A normal reaction in your body is a drop in blood pressure while you sleep.
 On average, people experience about a 20% drop.
 This is due to the relaxed, deep REM sleep that they are in.
 This drop in blood pressure is good for the body and gives the organs a calming rest.
 People with obstructive sleep apnea miss out on this relaxation, causing stress to multiple areas of the body.
 Their body doesn’t experience this drop in blood pressure like it should.

 When a person with OSA falls asleep, something about their upper airway or windpipe is either partially or fully cut off.
 This can be due to multiple reasons.
 If the body is unable to get the oxygen it needs, the brain then sends out a signal using adrenaline, sometimes referred to as a stress hormone, to wake the person just enough to gasp for air.
 The person is often completely unaware that this is happening, but it disturbs their REM sleep and gives their body a little adrenaline jolt, or increase in blood pressure.
-This may not be so terrible if it happened rarely, but for many, this pattern of insufficient oxygen and jolt of adrenaline occurs many, if not hundreds of times a night, possibly for years.
+This may not be so terrible if it happened rarely, but for many, this pattern of insufficient oxygen and jolt of adrenaline occurs several times a night, possibly for years.

 The results of OSA on the brain, and the heart, can be dangerous.
 Some of the immediate indicators will be symptoms of lack of sleep.
 The person may wake feeling unrested, irritated, or even wake with a migraine.
 The long term indicators are high blood pressure from thickened arteries, heart problems, and increased risk of stroke.